Table of Contents

 The articular disc is more firmly bound to the mandible than to the temporal bone.
 Thus, when the head of the mandible slides anterior on the articular tubercle as the mouth is opened, the articular disc slides anteriorly against the posterior surface of the articular tubercle.

-Mouth opening consist of protrusion of the mandibular head (contraction of the lower head of the lateral pterigoid muscle) and ventral shifting of the disc (contraction of the upper head of the lateral pterigoid muscle).
+Mouth opening consists of protrusion of the mandibular head (a contraction of the lower head of the lateral pterygoid muscle) and ventral shifting of the disc (contraction of the upper head of the lateral pterygoid muscle).
 If both heads contract simultaneously, the mandible is protruded.
 However, in a unilateral contraction, the mandible moves to the opposite side and creates a grinding motion.

-As one of the two final branches of the external carotid artery the “jaw artery” supplies the soft tissue of the face.
-It originates from the area of the retromandibular fossa, passes the pterygopalatine fossa and runs close to the pterygopalatine ganglion.
+As 1 of the 2 final branches of the external carotid artery, the ‘jaw artery’ supplies the soft tissue of the face.
+It originates from the area of the retromandibular fossa, passes the pterygopalatine fossa, and runs close to the pterygopalatine ganglion.

-In its course, it is classified in three parts: the mandibular part, the pterygoid part, and the pterygopalatine part.
+In its course, it is classified into 3 parts: the mandibular, pterygoid, and pterygopalatine parts.
 In each part, the maxillary artery gives rise to new branches.

-In the mandibular part, the branches of the inferior alveolar artery, the accessory meningeal artery, the middle meningeal artery, the anterior tympanic artery, and the deep auricular artery can be found.
+In the mandibular part, the branches of the inferior alveolar artery, accessory meningeal artery, middle meningeal artery, anterior tympanic artery, and deep auricular artery can be found.

-In the pterygoid part, the maxillary artery branches into the masseteric artery, the pterygoid rami, the deep temporal artery, and the buccal artery.
+In the pterygoid part, the maxillary artery branches into the masseteric artery, pterygoid rami, deep temporal artery, and buccal artery.

-In the pterygopalatine part, it splits into the sphenopalatine artery, the descending palatine artery, the infraorbital artery, the posterior superior alveolar artery, the pharyngeal artery, and the artery of the pterygoid canal.
+The pterygopalatine part, located in the pterygopalatine fossa alongside the pterygopalatine ganglion, is frequently tested in exams.
+Its terminal branches should be noted as the pterygopalatine part splits into the sphenopalatine artery, descending palatine artery, infraorbital artery, posterior superior alveolar artery, pharyngeal artery, and artery of the pterygoid canal.

 Pterygoid Venous Plexus

-This venous plexus is supplied by the inferior ophthalmic vein, the inferior alveolar vein, the sphenopalatine vein, the deep temporal veins, and the middle meningeal veins.
-Via a connecting piece, the maxillary vein, the venous plexus flows into the retromandibular vein and gains connection to the cavernous sinus.
+This venous plexus is supplied by the inferior ophthalmic vein, inferior alveolar vein, sphenopalatine vein, deep temporal veins, and middle meningeal veins.
+Via a connecting piece—the maxillary vein—the venous plexus flows into the retromandibular vein and gains a connection to the cavernous sinus.

 Clinical: Cavernous sinus thrombosis.
-The cause for this disease is a bacterial infection of the face with bacterial transmission.
+The cause of this disease is a bacterial infection of the face with bacterial transmission.

-The following structures can be found here: the pterygopalatine ganglion, the maxillary artery, the maxillary nerve, the beginning of the zygomatic nerve and of the infraorbital nerve.
+The following structures can be found here: the pterygopalatine ganglion, maxillary artery, maxillary nerve, and beginning of the zygomatic nerve and infraorbital nerve.

 The pterygopalatine fossa communicates with surrounding structures via several fissures and foramina.

-Also referred to as parotid box.
-It is recommended to know the borders: The external acoustic meatus lies cranially, the mandibular ramus ventrally, the pharynx medially, the sternocleidomastoid muscle dorsally, and the digastric muscle and stylohyoideus muscle caudally.
+Also referred to as a parotid box, it is important to know the borders of this structure: the external acoustic meatus lies cranially, the mandibular ramus ventrally, the pharynx medially, the sternocleidomastoid muscle dorsally, and the digastric muscle and stylohyoideus muscle caudally.